-David W. Roth received his Doctor of Jurisprudence from the University of Houston Law Center in December, 2002.
+David W. Roth received his Doctor of Jurisprudence from the University of Houston Law Center in 2002.
 Prior to joining the Blenden Law Firm, Mr. Roth interned for the Texas First District Court of Appeals and ExxonMobil Chemical Company.
-He joined the Blenden Law Firm as an associate attorney in 2003 and was named a partner in the firm in 2010.
-Mr. Roth co-authored Creditors' Causes of Action: Pleadings and Proof; Maximizing Receivables - How To Get More Cash out of Your Collection Efforts; and Coaching The Creditor.
-He was a contributing author for the Texas Collections Manual and has lectured at CLE seminars sponsored by the State Bar of Texas, the University of Texas, and the University of Houston Law Center.
+Mr. Roth joined the Blenden Law Firm as an associate attorney in 2003 and was named a partner in the firm in 2010.
+Mr. Roth co-authored Creditors' Causes of Action: Pleadings and Proof and Maximizing Receivables - How To Get More Cash out of Your Collection Efforts.
+Mr. Roth has lectured at CLE seminars sponsored by the State Bar of Texas, the University of Texas, and the University of Houston Law Center.
+He regularly serves on the planning committee for the State Bar of Texas Collections & Creditors' Rights course.
+He was recently appointed as a member of the editorial committee for the State Bar of Texas, Texas Collections Manual.
 He is appointed Attorney Ad Litem on publication-service cases in Dallas County Courts at Law.